SergVro/Lexin-dictionary-Chrome-Extension/Readme.md

-This project is a simple Google Chrome Extension allowing a user to translate a word selected on a page from Swedish to a bunch of other languages.
+This project is a simple Google Chrome Extension allowing users to translate a word selected on a page from Swedish to a bunch of other languages.

 The extension can be installed from Chrome Web Store